jakeeagle/jakeeagle.github.io/README.md

 # SweetStats
 A website designed for my mom to use for her side hustle cookie-making business.
+Designing three pages for her user-input data.
+One that allows her to input each order she receives and how much income will be paid.
+Another page is a database for uploading photos so she can look back at designs she could do again.
+The last page is her supply chart which tracks her finances and what she spends on supplies.